Silver Spirit deck plans

 MS Silver Spirit deck plan changes 2018 refurbishment review

-In the end of September 2017, the shipowner Silversea announced plans for the company's first ever ship lengthening project.
+At the end of September 2017, Silversea announced plans for the company's first-ever ship lengthening project.

 During drydock 2018 (March 5 - May 3, done by the Italian shipbuilder Fincantieri at Palermo shipyard, Sicily), MS Silver Spirit was lengthened by inserting a prebuilt midsection (length 15 m / 49 ft).
 This made Silver Spirit the world's first stretched luxury cruise ship.
 The new section (hull and superstructure) added to the liner a total of 34 new cabins (6x Silver Suites, 26x Veranda Suites, 2x Panorama Suites).